 Our students possess the knowledge and skills to take on workplace challenges.
-The LEEP Center looks forward to connecting you with students from a range of diverse backgrounds, experiences and interests.
+We look forward to connecting you with students from a range of diverse backgrounds, experiences and interests.

 Handshake’s database of job, internship and volunteer opportunities available to all students and alumni.
 Log-in to create an account and post your position.
 You’ll receive a notification when it has been approved.

-Come to campus to speak with and learn about our students in person.
-For-profit companies can contact Michelle Flint, Director of Career Development for the LEEP Center, and nonprofit organizations can contact Micki Davis, Director of community engagement.
+Come to campus to speak with and learn about our students in person (contact Michelle Flint, Director of Career Development).
 On-campus options include:

 - Information sessions: Describe your organization and the employment or internship opportunities available.